 According to the Centers for Disease Control and Prevention, an average of 33,000 people are killed and another 60,000 are injured every year in incidents involving firearms.
 Firearm violence is increasingly recognized as a public health issue, with groups like the American Public Health Association working to convene partners to focus on prevention, targeting individuals at highest risk, and promoting multi-disciplinary approaches.

 Why it matters:

-The statistics in the U.S. are stark – every day, 100 Americans are killed with guns.
+The statistics in the U.S. are stark – every day, 100 Americans are killed with firearms.
 Women in the U.S. are 21 times more likely to be killed with a gun than women in other countries, and in an average month, 52 women are shot to death by their partners and many more are injured.
 Closer to home, the numbers are just as bleak.
 In 2014, Missouri’s homicide rate was ninth highest, and in 2017 it ranked fifth highest in firearm deaths per capita.
 Homicide is the leading cause of death among African Americans in St. Louis aged 15-44.

 How we’re changing things: